-26 What rights or access does the subject of an investigation have to the government investigation files and materials?
+What rights or access does the subject of an investigation have to the government investigation files and materials?

-The subject of an investigation has full access to the files and materials, except for information that is expressly classified as confidential upon request of the authority or another individual.
+The subject of an investigation has full access to the files and materials, except for any information that has been expressly classified as confidential upon the request of the authority or another individual.